Watch a man in times of adversity to discover what kind of man he is;

-Mask of Dreams is a love story, set in 15th century Venice and the Balkans.
+Mask of Dreams is a combination of literary fiction, historical fiction, romance, and Magic Realism set in 15th century Venice and the Balkans.
 A tale of sacrifice and honor, violence and fear of conquest, the plight of women in a patriarchal society, immigration and outsiders, Mask of Dreams has resonance in today's world―and even a sense of humor.

 AMAZING EGYPT POP-O-RAMA